columnflow/columnflow/docs/user_guide/building_blocks/categories.md

 categories combined.
 This is to be expected, since the `2jet` category will be built by combining histograms from all of their leaf categories.

-:::{dropdown} Note!
-Take care to define your categories orthogonal!
+:::{note} Take care to define your categories orthogonal!

 There is no mechanism that automatically prevents double counting.
 It is therefore essential to define categories such that there is no overlap between leaf categories of any defined category.

-Example:
+:::::{dropdown} Example of what NOT to do
 We might have two categories selecting either exactly two or at least two jets.

 ```python